zachb1807/infrared-home-assistant-bridge/README.md

 This is just a little project I made a while ago for an ESP32 to read infrared codes from a connected IR sensor and then forward them to a Home Assistant event listener via API endpoint.

 It's useful if you want a way to control your HA devices with a remote control.
 All the logic must be done within Home Assistant, this only forwards the IR codes to it.
+This code also sends the IR data across another serial connection on the TX RX pins, which I use to connect it to another ESP32 that controls my Chromecast with Google TV over Bluetooth.

 If you want to try it for yourself, you'll need to make a `private_constants.h` file within `/src`:
 ```